artnoage/Optimal-Transport-GAN/README.md

  on the complexity of the generated points) and is  not optimal.
 If the generated points have some structure (not random noise) already, then the critic trains easier

+ We are welcoming any new ideas for training, and also we are very interested in testing other cost functions that are suitable for different data sets.